 Notes

-You can make this sauce ahead of time and reheat it:
+You can make this sauce ahead of time and reheat it: ย

 • Toss the eggplant in the sauce, cool, and use it whenever you need it over pasta, polenta, mashed potatoes, or anything else you might like.
-Add a little water to loosen up the sauce while heating on the stove or in the microwave.
+Add a little water to loosen up the sauce while heating on the stove or microwave.

-• For reheating with the pasta already in the sauce, add some water as needed to loosen up the sauce.
-Don’t overdo the water!
+• When reheating with the pasta already in the sauce, add water as needed to loosen the sauceโ€”don’t overdo it!

-Nutritional Info – Please keep in mind that the nutritional information provided is only an estimate and can vary based on the products used.
+Nutritional Infoย โ€“ Please keep in mind that the nutritional information provided is only an estimate and can vary based on the products used.

 Nutrition